 Negative Gatekeeping Children

 Parental alienation, in its various forms, is a challenging experience for any parent.
-Some manifestations are overt and easily identifiable, while others are more subtle and insidious.
+Some manifestations are overt and easily identifiable, while others present a subtle but significant barrier.
 Negative gatekeeping falls into the latter category.
 In this blog post, we aim to empower you with a deeper understanding of negative gatekeeping, how it operates, and its impact on the parent-child relationship.

 What is Negative Gatekeeping?

-Negative gatekeeping refers to a subtle yet powerful form of parental alienation in which one parent, consciously or unconsciously, undermines the other parent’s relationship with the child.
+Negative gatekeeping refers to a subtle yet powerful form of parental alienation in which one parent, consciously or unconsciously, controls the narrative and undermines the other parent’s relationship with the child.
 Unlike direct forms of alienation, such as openly badmouthing the other parent, negative gatekeeping involves more covert behaviours that create doubt, fear, or concern in the child’s mind about the other parent.

 Example of Negative Gatekeeping